EvaGlushkova/HomeAssignments/Assignment4/README.md

 ## Contacts
 st108255@student.spbu.ru
 ## Description
-Home assingment 4 - constructor overloading, the << operator and instances of the Transformer class are compared
+Home assingment 4 - constructor overloading, the <<, >> operators and instances of the Transformer class are compared
 ## Build
 make <br />
 make test